actions/stale/README.md

 **Logs:**
 To see the debug output from this action, you must set the secret `ACTIONS_STEP_DEBUG` to `true` in your repository.
-There is a lot of logs so this can be very helpful!
+There are many logs, so this can be very helpful!

 **Statistics:**
 If the logs are enabled, you can also enable the statistics log which will be visible at the end of the logs once all issues were processed.